Dfredude/javascript/README.md

 # JavaScript
-All excercices from the book Modern JavaScript for the Impatient by Cay S. Horstmann
+All excercices from the book "Modern JavaScript for the Impatient" by Cay S. Horstmann

 ## Index